 True “children of Abraham” are those who follow Abraham’s example of believing God (Genesis 15:6).
 Physical circumcision does not make one a child of God; faith does.
 Believers in Jesus Christ can truly say they are children of “Father Abraham.”
 “If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise” (Galatians 3:29).

 God has always wanted more from His people than just external conformity to a set of rules.
-He was always wanted them to possess a heart to love, know and follow Him.
+He has always wanted them to possess a heart to love, know, and follow Him.
 That’s why God is not concerned with a circumcision of the flesh.
 Even in the Old Testament, God’s priority was a spiritual circumcision of the heart: “Circumcise yourselves to the LORD, circumcise your hearts, you men of Judah and people of Jerusalem, or my wrath will break out and burn like fire because of the evil you have done” (Jeremiah 4:4).

 Both Testaments focus on the need for repentance and inward change in order to be right with God.
 In Jesus, the Law has been fulfilled (Matthew 5:17).
 Through Him, a person can be made right with God and receive eternal life (John 3:16; Ephesians 2:8-9).
 As Paul said, true circumcision is a matter of the heart, performed by the Spirit of God.